What is the Difference Between ASPM and Vulnerability Management?

 Key Differences Between ASPM and VM

-While both ASPM and VM are integral to an organization's security strategy, they differ in several ways:
+While both ASPM and VM are integral to an organization's security strategy, they differ in several ways.
+Understanding the differences between ASOC vs ASPM is essential for implementing the right security measures:

 1. Scope and Focus: